openstack/cinder/doc/source/configuration/block-storage/drivers/nimble-volume-driver.rst

 * Force backup of an in-use volume
 * Retype a volume
 * Create a Thinly Provisioned Volume
+* Attach a volume to multiple servers simultaneously (multiattach)

 Nimble Storage driver configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~